What is pruritus?

 - Topical calcineurin inhibitors are also used to reduce itch associated with inflammatory skin conditions

 - Topical doxepin, a tricyclic antidepressant and antihistamine, is an antipruritic used in eczema.

 Other measures that can be useful in preventing pruritus include avoiding precipitating factors such as rough clothing or fabrics, overheating, and vasodilators if they provoke itching (eg, caffeine, alcohol, spices).
 Fingernails should be kept short and clean.
 If the urge to scratch is irresistible then rub the area with your palm.

 If pruritus is severe and sleep is disturbed, then treatment with oral medication may be necessary.
 Some drugs may help to relieve the itch whilst others are given solely for their sedative effects.

-- Antihistamines are most useful in urticaria.
-However, the non-sedating antihistamine cetirizine has antipruritic action.
+- Antihistamines are most useful in urticaria, in which histamine is released.
+Use for other pruritic conditions is not supported by randomised control trials.
 Sedating antihistamines may be used for their sedative effects.

 - Anti-epileptic drugs such as sodium valproate, gabapentin and pregabalin may also be of benefit to some patients, e.g., those with itch associated with renal failure or neuropathic itch.
 The mechanism of action is uncertain.

 - Opioid antagonists such as butorphanol intranasal spray, naltrexone tablets, and naloxone have been effective in patients suffering from intractable pruritus in association with liver disease, atopic eczema and chronic urticaria.
 Nalfurafine, which is a kappa-opioid agonist has also been studied and shown to reduce itch associated with chronic renal impairment, however it is not widely available.